Land is worth saving.

 Meanwhile, across New England states, OSI supported regional and state planning efforts that will guide scarce conservation dollars to key resilient areas for years to come.
 And again this year, OSI played a key role in translating climate science for land conservation practitioners through a series of presentations including one at the Land Trust Alliance’s National Rally, that reached 900 land trust professionals across the country.

-Through its Delaware Watershed Protection Fund, OSI helped to expand the Delaware Water Gap National Recreation Area with the first of a series of land acquisition projects that will protect drinking water quality for.
-And a new, featuring lessons learned from the nexus of watershed science and land acquisition will help regional conservationists set priorities for better protecting the Delaware River area.
+Through its Delaware Watershed Protection Fund, OSI helped to expand the Delaware Water Gap National Recreation Area with the first of a series of land acquisition projects that will protect drinking water quality for millions of residents.
+And a new, OSI-developed guide featuring lessons learned from the nexus of watershed science and land acquisition will help regional conservationists set priorities for better protecting the Delaware River area.

-Through the Transborder Fund—the only private fund directed at cross-border land protection in eastern North America—OSI helped protect a nearly 3,000-acrein Vermont that has long been a priority for US and Canadian conservation groups.
+Through the Transborder Fund—the only private fund directed at cross-border land protection in eastern North America—OSI helped protect a nearly 3,000-acre keystone parcel in Vermont that has long been a priority for US and Canadian conservation groups.
 In northern New England, meanwhile, OSI’s Community Forest Fund continued to help rekindle locally-based conservation efforts that help communities rally to protect jobs and local forests.

 Keeping the Grassroots Green